Tuning Terahertz Optomechanics of MoS2 Bilayers with Homogeneous In-plane Strain

-A single-location SHG spectrum within ML sections is displayed in blue on Fig.~\ref{fig:1}(b); peaks are centered at half the wavelength of the incident laser.
-Due to its center of inversion, the nominal SHG from a 2H BL is zero; the small nonzero SHG intensity seen in top panel is likely due to a small breaking of inversion symmetry with an air-material-substrate structure.
+A single-location second-harmonic generation (SHG, section S3 in Ref.~\cite{supmat}) spectrum within ML sections is displayed in blue on Fig.~\ref{fig:1}(b); peaks are centered at half the wavelength of the incident laser.
+Due to its center of inversion, the nominal SHG from a 2H BL is zero; the small nonzero SHG intensity seen in the top panel is likely due to a small breaking of inversion symmetry within a substrate-material-air interface.
 In contrast, the SHG signal on the 2R BL (dark red curve in the bottom panel) is more than twice that of the ML one.
 Chalcogen atoms form zigzag edges, and the edge conformation of 2H and 2R BLs was recreated with ball-and-stick models in the insets of Fig.~\ref{fig:1}(b).
-The presence of a center of inversion was spatially probed by SHG in Fig.~\ref{fig:1}(c) \cite{supmat}, which greatly increases the contrast of both 2H and 2R BL sections when compared to that obtained with an optical microscope [Fig.~\ref{fig:1}(a)].
+The presence of a center of inversion was spatially probed by SHG in Fig.~\ref{fig:1}(c), which greatly increases the contrast of both 2H and 2R BL sections when compared to that obtained with an optical microscope [Fig.~\ref{fig:1}(a)].

-The response of high-frequency---in-plane $E_{2g}^1$ and out-of-plane $A_{1g}$ vibrations---Raman intralayer modes is the primary gauge for quantifying isotropic pressure \cite{du2025interlayer} and strain \cite{chakraborty2012symmetry,lloyd2016band,rao2019spectroscopic,patel2024biaxial,gontijo2025resonant} in layered materials.
+The response of the high-frequency (in-plane intralayer $E_{2g}^1$ and out-of-plane $A_{1g}$ vibrations) Raman \cite{itoh_reliable_2020,supmat} intralayer modes is the primary gauge for quantifying isotropic pressure \cite{du2025interlayer} and strain \cite{chakraborty2012symmetry,lloyd2016band,rao2019spectroscopic,patel2024biaxial,gontijo2025resonant} in layered materials.
 While uniaxial strain breaks hexagonal symmetry and splits the $E_{2g}^1$ degeneracy \cite{wang2013raman}, biaxial strain preserves that symmetry, leading to a systematic redshift of the $E_{2g}^1$ mode with increasing tension \cite{lloyd2016band}.